renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the newly created user account.
 When prompted to update the password, change the password for the user.

-    >**Note**: Rather than typing the user name, you can paste the content of Clipboard.
+    >**Note**: Rather than typing the username, you can paste the contents of the Clipboard.

 1. In the **InPrivate** browser window, in the Azure portal, search for and select **Azure Active Directory**.